+EDRD 314.
+Improvement of Instruction in Literature in the Elementary School.
+(PTE) (2).
 A survey of children's literature that is appropriate for grades through the sixth.
 Chief emphasis on modern selections.
 Consideration of interests and abilities governing the choice of literature in the first six grades.

 EDRD 411.
-APPROACHES TO READING INSTRUCTION.
-(PTE) Three hours credit.
+Approaches to Reading Instruction.
+(PTE) (3).
 Prerequisite, EDRD 310 and EDFE 450 or permission of instructor.
 This course is designed to acquaint students with various approaches to reading instruction in the elementary school, including basal readers, language experience, individualized, augmented alphabet, phonic, linguistic, and programmed approaches.
 Objective observation and evaluation will be incorporated among course activities.

 EDRD 420.
-READING IN THE SECONDARY SCHOOL.
-Three hours credit.
+Reading in the Secondary School.
+(3).
 Suggested for English majors, undergraduates preparing to be secondary content area teachers, and graduate students with no background in reading instruction.
 Course content: Reading theory, concept of reading level, reading as skills development, detection of individual differences in reading ability, scope and sequence of skills development, reinforcement of reading skills.

 EDRD 422.
-INDIVIDUAL STUDIES.
-Maximum four hours credit.
+Individual Studies.
+(Maximum 4).
 Qualified undergraduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
 A copy of a well-written paper must be filed with the instructor before credit is given.

 EDRD 440.
-PRACTICUM IN DIAGNOSTIC ORAL READING.
-One hour credit.
+Practicum in Diagnostic Oral Reading.
+(1).
 Prerequisite, enrollment in or completion of EDRD 411 or 420.
 A practicum designed to develop sensitivity to the use of oral readings for diagnostic purposes.
 A student will spend 20 hours listening to taped readings on electronic notebooks of an entire class or on remedial students.